 What is augmented reality…

-Augmented reality is an interactive technology that superimposes digital imagery over the physical world.
+Augmented reality or referred to as virtual reality, is an interactive technology that superimposes digital imagery over the physical world.
 Typically, this content is viewed through a camera of some sort, thus the technology has become quite popular for mobile devices.
-Augmented reality is becoming a common component in gaming and marketing, with its interactive features garnering acclaim amongst a wide range of consumers.
+This technology is becoming a common component in gaming and marketing, with its interactive features garnering acclaim amongst a wide range of consumers.
 The technology has been seeing practical uses as well, finding uses in industries including medicine, construction, and space travel.